larinntok/LTechStore-local-rag-assistant/README.md

 # LTechStore Local RAG AI Assistant

-An offline Retrieval-Augmented Generation (RAG) assistant that answers questions using information retrieved from local documents.
+An offline RAG assistant that answers questions using information retrieved from local documents.
 Built with Microsoft Foundry Local, Phi-3.5 Mini, Qwen3 Embedding, and SQLite.

 ## Overview